bethweirich/hwai/README.md

 ### Heatwave forecasting with Artificial Intelligence

 ### Overview
 A Python code for making AI-based sub-seasonal forecasts of summer heatwaves in central Europe.
 The machine learning models used are linear and random forest models, both for regression and classification tasks.
-This code reproduces the data and experiments presented in the pre-print: E. Weirich Benet, M. Pyrina, B. Jiménez Esteve, E. Fraenkel, J. Cohen, and D. I. V. Domeisen: *Sub-seasonal Prediction of Central European Summer Heatwaves with Linear and Random Forest Machine Learning Models*, EarthArXiv, DOI: https://doi.org/10.31223/X5663G [1]
+This code reproduces the data and experiments presented in the publication: Weirich-Benet, E., M. Pyrina, B. Jiménez-Esteve, E. Fraenkel, J. Cohen, and D. I. V. Domeisen, 2023: Subseasonal Prediction of Central European Summer Heatwaves with Linear and Random Forest Machine Learning Models.
+Artif.
+Intell.
+Earth Syst., 2, e220038, https://doi.org/10.1175/AIES-D-22-0038.1.

 The tree structure of the directories in *hwai/* is shown in *directory_tree*.